rust-lang/rfcs/text/0000-target-feature-runtime.md

-Right now, the `is_..._feature_detected!("target-feature")` macros exported by `libstd` are the only proper way in which Rust libraries and binaries can perform runtime target-feature detection.
+Right now, the `is_..._feature_detected!("target-feature")` macros exported by `libstd` are the only proper way in which Rust libraries and binaries can perform target-feature detection at run-time.

-This RFC extends that support to `#![no_std]` libraries by moving the target-feature detection macros to `libcore`.
+This RFC extends that support to `#![no_std]` libraries, by moving the target-feature detection macros to `libcore`.
 This enables all Rust libraries, including `libcore`, to perform target-feature detection at run-time.

 The implementation proposed can be, as an extension, stabilized.
-This would allow `#![no_std]` binaries to provide their own target-feature-detection run-time.
-This would allow `#![no_std]` binaries to benefit from target-feature-detection as well.
+This would allow `#![no_std]` binaries to provide their own target-feature-detection run-time and benefit from it as well.

 # Motivation
 [motivation]: #motivation

-## Background on target features
+## Refresher on target features

-> **Note**: if you know what target features are and how to write code that
-> conditionally uses them from Rust you can safely skip this sub-section.
+> You can safely skip this sub-section if you are familiar with compile-time and
+> run-time target-feature detection in Rust.

 A Rust target triple, like `x86_64-apple-darwin`, produce binaries that can run on all CPUs of the `x86_64` family that support certain architecture "extensions".
-This particular target requires SSE3 vector extensions, that is, binaries compiled for this target are only able to run on CPUs that support this particular extension.
+This particular target requires SSE3 vector extensions, and Rust will emits them whenever it deems fit.
+As a consequence, binaries compiled for this target can only on CPUs that support SSE3 extension.
 Other targets require different sets of extensions.
 For example, `x86_64-unknown-linux-gnu` only requires SSE2 support, allowing binaries to run on CPUs that do not support SSE3.
 In Rust, we call `x86_64` the target architecture "family", and extensions like SSE2 or SSE3 "target-features".

-The behavior of attempting to execute an unsupported instruction is undefined, and the compiler optimizes under the assumption that this does not happen.
-It is therefore crucial for Rust code to be able to make sure that these extensions are only used when they are available.
+Many Rust applications compiled for `x86_64-unknonw-linux-gnu` do want to use SSE3 extensions when the CPU the binary runs on, and Rust allows enabling these extensions via the `#[target_feature]` function attribute.
+The behavior of a program that attempts to execute code that uses an extension that is not supported by the CPU in which the binary runs on is undefined, and the compiler generates machine code under the assumption that this does not happen.
+For such programs to be safe, they need to detect whether the CPU in which the binary runs on supports the particular features that they want to use, and only use them when the CPU actually supports them.

 Currently, target-features can be detected: